 Database Autonomy Service (DAS) detects exceptions around the clock based on machine learning and fine-grained monitoring data.
 Compared with conventional threshold-based detection, DAS can detect exceptions in a database in a more timely manner.
-This topic describes how the exception detection feature works and how to use this feature.
+This topic describes how the anomaly detection feature works and how to use this feature.

 |Technology||Rule or threshold-based||AI-based|